High-context and low-context cultures: Mexico and the U.S.

 This study is a result of a cross-cultural examination between students from the United States, a low-context culture, and Mexico, a high-context culture, to study the reasons people communicate in each culture.
 There were 225 Mexican participants from three different undergraduate universities in Mexico City and 447 participants from Kent State University in the U.S. The case study looked into culture shock experienced by Mexicans studying in the U.S. The hypotheses tested indicated the high-context culture in Mexico would provide different motives for communication when compared with the low-context culture of the U.S.

 The results found that U.S. participants used communication for pleasure more often than Mexican participants.
-Pleasure, affection and inclusion were the highest motives for communication in both cultures, and control was the lowest for both cultures.
+Pleasure, affection, and inclusion were the highest motives for communication in both cultures and control was the lowest for both cultures.

+Brazil and Germany

+A research, published in 2022, investigates how varying cultural communication styles impact the outcomes of social group divisions.
+By blending concepts from theories on group dynamics and cultural communication, Kathrin Burmann and Thorsten Semrau examined 54 teams in the banking sector in Germany (low-context culture) and Brazil (high-context culture).
+The study results show that in Germany, known for direct communication, social divisions often lead to task conflicts, harming team performance.
+However, in Brazil, where communication tends to be more indirect, they didn't observe the same negative consequences.